Makapre/Star-Wars-Swapi/README.md

     - Wookie language `Shyriiwook`
         - `German` as placeholder
     - Show costs in `Galactial Credits` or `Euro`
+        - Internet says 1 credit is roundabout 1 $, so 1 credit = 0,89 €
     - ✅ Choice of comparisson object
     - ✅ As toolbar button
 - Icon